 - Kawela Bay

-- Kuilima Cove (located on the eastern side of Turtle Bay Resort)
+- Kuilima Cove (east side of Turtle Bay Resort)

 - Haleiwa Beach Park